mlgr-io/kotlin-skeleton/README.md

 You may abstract the [list of included plugins](01-versions.gradle.kts#L16) and [other dependencies](02-configuration.gradle.kts#L23) right from the files.

+### Versioning strategy

+This project will be tagged as any of the dependencies change.
+We will raise the **minor** version, if any of the included dependencies change their minor version and we will raise the **major** version, if any of the included dependencies change their major version.

+Any other updates to this project itself (documentation etc.) will **not** result in a tagged release.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>